abreksa4/wikidrain/README.md

     $wiki = new wikidrain();
     ?>

-To search wikipedia for articles, use the Search($query) method:
+To search wikipedia for articles, use the Search method:
 This returns a multidimensional array...

     <?php